 Highwood Summit – June 6, 2019 Is that snow??!!

-Through Route to Longview – Ride Statistics
+Through Route – South Gate to North Gate – Ride Statistics

 Ride Difficulty Rating: Expert , also an expert level of logistics and planning required!!